-The rates of French inheritance tax payable by surviving children or surviving parents will vary between 5% and 40%, the calculation being made on a stepped scale by reference to the value of the legacy each beneficiary inherits.
+The rates of French inheritance tax payable by surviving children or surviving parents will vary between 5% and 40%, the calculation being made on a stepped scale by reference to the value of the legacy each beneficiary inherits, where this is above the available tax-free

 It should be noted that children and stepchildren are not treated in the same way.
-Unless the stepchildren have been adopted by the deceased parent (which is not always possible, and we can discuss this with you) then any legacy they may take would otherwise be subjected to the maximum inheritance tax rate in France of 60%, as they would be considered strangers in blood.
+Unless the step-children have been adopted by the deceased parent (which is not always possible, but we can discuss this with you) then any legacy they may take would otherwise be subjected to the maximum inheritance tax rate in France of 60%, as they would be considered nonblood relations.